 The corned beef is a versatile protein.
 It makes a great hash with pan fried potatoes and onions, which is how we serve it on the food truck.
 Or stack it high on rye bread with sauerkraut and thousand island dressing to make a killer Reuben sandwich.

 I also like to reuse the remaining juices in the slow cooker for veggies.
-Just cut a head of cabbage in quarters with a couple carrots sliced up & put them in the slow cooker for 30-45 minutes for a tasty side dish.
-The perfect Saint Patty’s Day dish is corned beef & cabbage.
+Just cut a head of cabbage in quarters with a couple carrots sliced up and put them in the slow cooker for 30 to 45 minutes for a tasty side dish.
+The perfect St. Patrick’s Day dish is corned beef and cabbage.